cbmuser/pet_joy/README.md

 The again modded firmware for the Wemos D1 Mini was added.
 It uses like the PETTERM a 2400 Baud lauch.
 If you want to request and display NTP-time, you can set your timezone "at$tiz=2" for UTC+2.
 Write this to your setup "at&w" and after connecting to Wifi you can display date and time "at$t".

 >[!IMPORTANT]
-The C2N Power- and Breakout-Adapter Gerbers was exchanged.
+The C2N Power- and Breakout-Adapter Gerbers were exchanged.
 The USB-Pinout was wrong, but it's easy to fix.
 ````
 Look from the back-side to the pins:
 GND